Electrical engineering: Solid-state electronics

+Electrical Engineering and Artificial Intelligence

+In the recent times, the subject of machine learning (including speech systems, computer vision and reinforcement learning) has had significant overlap with electrical engineering fields such as signal processing, image processing and control engineering, and is as such studied often by electrical engineers.
+Machine learning techniques are also used in electrical engineering systems in subfields such as electronic design automation, stochastic and adaptive control, smart grids, adaptive signal processing, etc.

 Subfields

 One of the properties of electricity is that it is very useful for energy transmission as well as for information transmission.
 These were also the first areas in which electrical engineering was developed.
-Today electrical engineering has many subdisciplines, the most common of which are listed below.
+Today, electrical engineering has many subdisciplines, the most common of which are listed below.
 Although there are electrical engineers who focus exclusively on one of these subdisciplines, many deal with a combination of them.
-Sometimes certain fields, such as electronic engineering and computer engineering, are considered disciplines in their own right.
+Sometimes, certain fields, such as electronic engineering and computer engineering, are considered disciplines in their own right.

 Power and energy

 Power & Energy engineering deals with the generation, transmission, and distribution of electricity as well as the design of a range of related devices.
 These include transformers, electric generators, electric motors, high voltage engineering, and power electronics.
 In many regions of the world, governments maintain an electrical network called a power grid that connects a variety of generators together with users of their energy.
 Users purchase electrical energy from the grid, avoiding the costly exercise of having to generate their own.
 Power engineers may work on the design and maintenance of the power grid as well as the power systems that connect to it.
 Such systems are called on-grid power systems and may supply the grid with additional power, draw power from the grid, or do both.
 Power engineers may also work on systems that do not connect to the grid, called off-grid power systems, which in some cases are preferable to on-grid systems.
-The future includes Satellite controlled power systems, with feedback in real time to prevent power surges and prevent blackouts.